classroomtechtools/appscripts-modules-ft-svelte/on_modules.md

 }
 ```

-If we change the name of `Modules` to `Import`, we can make it interesting:
+If we change the name of `Modules` to `Import`, we can make it look more like an actual quote-unquote "import statement":

 ```js
 function MyFunction () {